-A financial advisor can provide you with valuable information about what you need to do with your money to achieve your financial goals, including the tax benefits of gold IRAs.
+A financial advisor can provide you with valuable information about the tax benefits of gold IRAs and what you need to do with your money to achieve your financial goals.
 But they don't offer their advice for free.
 Typical advisor charges clients 1% of assets they manage.
 However, rates generally go down the more money you invest in them.

 If your lifelong savings need more attention than you can afford, it's worth looking for a financial advisor.
 Once you decide you need an advisor, try not to let it sink to the bottom of your list.
 It may not seem pressing, but life goes by quickly and we never know what changes are on the horizon.
 In general, financial advisors enjoy helping people.